doximity/es-elasticity/README.md

 end
 ```

-Then instances of that model can be indexed pretty easily by just calling the `update` method.
+An instance of the model is an in-memory representation of a Document.
+The document can be stored on the index by calling the `update` method.

 ```ruby
 # Creates a new document on the index